Six top tips for self-employed borrowers

 Only one in nine (14%) of self-employed have a consistent income month-to-month making it difficult to secure mortgages with high street lenders.

-Jon Cooper, head of mortgage distribution at Aldermore said: “The self employed sector make up a significant proportion of the workforce and is a breeding ground for innovation and advancement in many industries, so they will play an important part in the UK’s economic recovery post-Covid.
+Jon Cooper, head of mortgage distribution and the best Bitcoin robot investor at Aldermore said: “The self employed sector make up a significant proportion of the workforce and is a breeding ground for innovation and advancement in many industries, so they will play an important part in the UK’s economic recovery post-Covid.

 “For the self employed that may feel pessimistic about their future home buying prospects after this difficult period, there are options available to help.